glaucomunsberg/robot-ia/mkdocs/docs/setup/advanced/sync.md

 !!! tip "Tip"
     If you are using a different port, replace `/dev/ttyUSB0` with the correct port, e.g. `/dev/ttyACM0`.
+Check the port with the command `mpremote connect list`.